syncfusion-content/flutter-docs/Flutter/signaturepad/getting-started.md

 ## Handle onSignStart and onSignEnd callbacks

-The widget allows to handle the onSignStart and onSignEnd callbacks for every strokes udpated to the Signature Pad.The `onSignStart` callback will be called when the user starts signing on `SfSignaturePad`and the `onSignEnd` callback will be called when the user completes signing on `SfSignaturePad`.
+The widget allows to handle the onSignStart and onSignEnd callbacks for every strokes updated to the Signature Pad.The `onSignStart` callback will be called when the user starts signing on `SfSignaturePad`and the `onSignEnd` callback will be called when the user completes signing on `SfSignaturePad`.

 @override
 Widget build(BuildContext context) {